Living as an Adult with ADHD

 Adults struggle with bills, emails, schedules, meal-planning, motivation, and overwhelm.

-Many adults in Gainesville were never diagnosed.
+Some adults were never diagnosed.
 Instead, they heard:

 “Try harder.”